UNITED NATIONS: A

 9/19/17: In hist first official speech at the United Nations in New York City President Trump held no punches.
 His speech was marked by tough talk against rogue regimes North Korea and Iran.
 He also went after the socialist Venezuelan government and reminded the United Nations members about his "America First" agenda.

-10/12/17: U.S. withdraws from UNESCO, the U.N.’s cultural organization, citing anti-Israel bias and costs.
+10/12/17: President Trump announces that the U.S. withdraws from UNESCO, the U.N.’s cultural organization, citing anti-Israel bias and costs.
 The United States will withdraw from UNESCO at the end of next year to stop accumulating unpaid dues and make a stand on what it said is anti-Israel bias at the U.N.’s educational, science and cultural organization.
 The withdrawal follows long-standing issues the U.S. has had with UNESCO and does not necessarily foreshadow a further retrenchment of U.S. engagement with the United Nations, where the Trump administration has been pushing to bring about structural and financial reforms.
 It should also be noted that the U.S. hasn’t been paying dues to UNESCO since 2011, when President Barack Obama’s administration stopped providing about $72 million a year after the Paris-based organization accepted Palestine as a full member.